Table of Contents

 Build Your Foundation

 When you first begin watercoloring, you will probably focus a lot on the materials first.
 You think about what paints and paper and brushes you need.
 Materials are important, but when it comes time to actually put brush to paper, then you need to focus on technique.
 You need to master the basics, and watercolor washes are priority number one.
 Nearly all of watercoloring is based on this foundational knowledge.
 But fear not!
-In this tutorial, I show you the essential concepts and a few tips to help you conquer washes quickly and easily.
+In this tutorial, I show you the essential concepts and a few tips to help you conquer watercolour washes quickly and easily.

 What is a Watercolor Wash?